Latest on negotiations for 2020 MLB season: Rob...

 - News Article

-Latest on negotiations for 2020 MLB season: Rob Manfred says framework for season was reached
+Latest on negotiations for 2020 MLB season: Rob Manfred says 'This needs to be over'

 The league and Players Association have so far been unable to reach an agreement that would lead to the start of the 2020 MLB season.